venkataravuri/awesome-tech-articles-blogs/topics/data-analytics-big-data/data-science.md

 A loss function is for a single training example.
 It is also sometimes called an error function.
 A cost function, on the other hand, is the average loss over the entire training dataset.

+the log magnifies the mistake in the classification, so the misclassification will be penalized much more heavily compared to any linear loss functions.
+The closer the predicted value is to the opposite of the true value, the higher the loss will be, which will eventually become infinity.
+That’s exactly what we want a loss function to be.

 * [Tokenization](https://github.com/venkataravuri/learning-diary/blob/master/data-science.md#tokenization)
 * [Stemming](https://github.com/venkataravuri/learning-diary/blob/master/data-science.md#stemming)
 * [Lemmatization](https://github.com/venkataravuri/learning-diary/blob/master/data-science.md#lemmatization)